AlexMercedCoder/petadoptionapp/README.md

 console.log('genmodal');
 ```

-here the button is created and an event listener is created that hides and shows the dynamically class name generated earlier.
+here the button is created and an event listener is created that hides and shows the dynamic class name generated earlier.

 <!-- ## Other Comments -->